alex65536/day20/README.md

 **A:** Hopefully, every one which is able to run Go.
 Windows is supported by Battlefield, but `day20-server` and `day20-room` were not tested under Windows.

-**Q:** Why HTMX, not &lquot;insert JS framework name here&rquot;?
+**Q:** Why HTMX, not \<insert JS framework name here\>?

 **A:** First, simplicity.
 Second, I never worked with any serious JS framework, and HTMX seemed simple enough if you have only plain HTML/CSS/JS knowledge.
 Third, it would complicate building the application substantially.

 **Q:** Why SQLite?
 It's a toy database, isn't it?

 **A:** Currently, the server cannot scale up to one instance, so anything more complex will not get any benefits.
 So, SQLite is chosen due to simplicity.
-Though, Day20 uses `gorm` and supporting, for example, Postgres, wouldn't take much effort.
+Though, Day20 uses `gorm` and it wouldn't take much effort to support, for example, Postgres.

 **Q:** Rewrite it in Rust!